 Commencement is held in December and May.
 Two months prior to the intended completion date, each candidate must file an online Application for Graduation.
-The Registrar's Office will notify students by email of the dates and provide a link to the online application.
-The graduation application fee of \$35 will be charged to the candidate's account without regard to commencement participation.
+Students will be prompted to complete a graduation application online when they are registering for their final semester.
+A graduation application fee of \$35 will be charged to the candidate's account without regard to commencement participation.